 Black holes are said to be extremely efficient in converting matter into energy through the process of accretion.
 The spinning matter forms a brightly shining belt around the event horizon of the black hole.
 This luminous halo is called a quasar.
 It is postulated that a supermassive black hole lies at the very centre of our galaxy.
 Before the twentieth century and the theory of relativity, such an idea was inconceivable.
 The concept of the existence of black holes has been proven beyond doubt now, but when the idea was first postulated by John Mitchell as early as in 1783, nobody was mentally equipped to grasp it.
 The long-forgotten concept had to be rediscovered in the last century.

 In 1848, Edgar Allan Poe published a non-fiction work called Eureka: A Prose Poem.
-Some of its part were subsequently interpreted as postulating the existence of black holes, albeit in a purely intuitive, non-scientific fashion.
+A part of it was subsequently interpreted as postulating the existence of black holes, albeit in a purely intuitive, non-scientific fashion.
 In an essay dedicated to Eureka, David Grantz wrote:

 “Poe states that God created matter from His spirit.
 The matter originally assumed its simplest form, without distinct kind, character, nature, size, or form.
 This primary particle comprised Oneness, which Poe believed to be the ‘natural’ condition of the universe. … However, for reasons unknown, the primary particle was willed by God into the ‘abnormal condition of Many.’
 Because of gravity and according to their proximity, the irradiated atoms coalesced, later becoming suns, galaxies, planets, moons, and other cosmic debris.
 Finally, differentiation of particles by size, kind, form, character, and nature became possible, awaiting only the dualistic mind required to perceive the differentiations.
 Today’s astro-physicists speak more specifically in their discussion of particles than did Poe, who merely speaks of atoms; but the process of the irradiating universe is the same.